sg1527/k8_multinode_installation_process/README.md

 ```
 sudo systemctl restart containerd
 ```
-# Edit Cgroup (If you want to change cgroup to systemd)
+# 5. Edit Cgroup (If you want to change cgroup to systemd)
 ```
  docker info | grep -i cgroup
 ```
+masternode1@masternode1-VirtualBox:~$  docker info | grep -i cgroup
+WARNING: bridge-nf-call-iptables is disabled
+ Cgroup Driver: systemd
+ Cgroup Version: 2
+  cgroupns
+WARNING: bridge-nf-call-ip6tables is disabled

+if above command gives output in this form   Cgroup Driver: systemd then everything is ok....and you can skip below things and go to Intall Kubernetes

 ```
  sudo nano /etc/default/grub
 ```
-# Add this line -
+# 6. Add this line -
 ```
 GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=1"
 ```